 Our common stock is traded on The American Stock Exchange under the symbol "KAI."
-On August 2, 2001, the last reported sale price for our common stock was \$13.89 per share.
+On July 10, 2001, the last reported sale price for our common stock was \$18.15 per share, after giving effect to the one-for-five reverse split of our common stock that we effected on July 12, 2001.
 Initially, our preferred stock purchase rights will attach to and trade with our common stock.

-In reviewing this information statement, you should carefully consider the matters described under the caption "Risk Factors" beginning on page 8.
+In reviewing this information statement, you should carefully consider the matters described under the caption "Risk Factors" beginning on page 7.